phuclhv/Codility/README.md

 # Codility
-My solution for Codility 17 Lessons
+My solution for Codility 17 Lessons (with test)